panzerdp/dmitripavlutin.com/content/posts/2019-08-06-open-source-successful/index.md

 Unfortunately, only half of the job is done...

-README.md file is the entry point of your project.
-And if you struggle to explain concisely and exactly what your project does, people will hardly understand the mission of your project and will bounce-off.
+README.md file is the entry point of the project.
+And if you struggle to explain concisely and exactly what the project does, people will hardly understand its mission and will bounce-off.

 In case if README.md lacks details, you might think that developers are going to dive into implementation details and find by themselves how to use the tool.
 Usually, that's not going to happen because nobody likes deciphering code.

-What everyone expects is to understand what problem your tool solves and how to use the tool.
+What everyone expects is to understand what problem your tool solves and how to use it.
 That's all.

-Let me tell you one truth that worked for me quite well:
+Let me tell you one truth that worked for me well:

-*Spend 50% of the time writing compelling README.md and straightforward documentation.*
+*Invest 50% of the time writing compelling README.md and straightforward documentation.*

 Yes, you read it right.
-Spend half of the time explaining what your project does and how to use it.
+Spend half of the time explaining what the project does and how to use it.

 ### 4.1 README.md